Skip to main content

 Adrenal Hormones

 Why would people with fibromyalgia produce low cortisol levels despite normal ACTH production from the pituitary?
 “A desensitization of the adrenal glands to ACTH might be possible,” says Riva.
 By desensitization, he means that the adrenals are not as responsive as they should be.
-Riva adds that the reduced cortisol production is commonly referred to as adrenal fatigue.
+Riva adds that the reduced cortisol production in fibromyalgia is commonly referred to as adrenal fatigue.

-Low adrenaline is another sign your adrenal glands are exhausted and your body is ill-equipped to handle stressful challenges.
+Low adrenaline is another sign your adrenal glands are exhausted, and your body is ill-equipped to handle stressful challenges.
 But poor adrenal function is just part of your problem.
 Your immune response to cortisol and your body’s metabolic reaction to stress are also not working properly.

 Immune Reaction